hdorgeval/le-livre-des-rois/src/markdown/en/warner/03-thamouras/01-tahmuras-ascends-the-throne-invents-new-arts.md

 # Tahmuras ascends the Throne, invents new Arts, subdues the Divs, and dies

 Hushang possessed a wise and noble son

 Hight Tahmuras — the Binder of the Di'v —

 Who took the throne and girt his loins to rule,

 Then called the archmages and in gracious words

+Said :

-Said : " Throne and palace, crown and mace and cap
+> Throne and palace, crown and mace and cap
+>
-Are mine to-day, and when my rede hath purged
+> Are mine to-day, and when my rede hath purged
+>
-The world a mountain-top shall.be my footstool.
+> The world a mountain-top shall.be my footstool.
+>
-I will restrain the Di'v, will reign supreme,
+> I will restrain the Di'v, will reign supreme,
+>
-And use the useful for the common gold."
+> And use the useful for the common gold.

 He sheared the flocks, and men began to spin ;

 He thus invented clothes and draperies.

 He chose the swiftest quadrupeds and made them

-To feed on barley, grass, and hay ; he noted v 21 The shyest of the beasts of prey, and chose
+To feed on barley, grass, and hay ; he noted

+v 21 The shyest of the beasts of prey, and chose

 The jackal and the cheetah, luring them

 From hill and plain, and taught them to obey him.

 Among the well-armed birds he chose the hawk

 And noble falcon, and began to tame them

 \ While men looked on amazed.
 His orders were

 To rear the birds and speak to them with kindness.

-He brought the cocks and hens to crow at drumbeat, 2 And turned all hidden properties to use.
+He brought the cocks and hens to crow at drumbeat, 2

+And turned all hidden properties to use.

-He said : " Address your prayers and praise to Him
+He said :

+> Address your prayers and praise to Him
+>
-Who made the world, and us to rule the beasts :
+> Who made the world, and us to rule the beasts :
+>
-Praise be to Him, for He directed us."
+> Praise be to Him, for He directed us.

 1 See Introd. p.
 48.

 2 The drum beaten outside palaces in the East at dawn.

-TAHMURAS

-127

 He had a famed and honest minister